tanishagoyal2/NVSentinel/docs/designs/022-workflow-nvlink-err.md

 ```
 Register 3
     │
-    ├─ Bits 16, 17, 18 set?
+    ├─ Bits 16, 17 set?
+    |   These are sympathetic errors (or secondary errors) that occur as a consequence or side effect of other primary errors, rather than being the root cause
+    |   themselves.
+If accompanied by other errors, follow their resolution first.
-    │   └─ Solo (only XID 74 with no other bits set)? → CONTACT_SUPPORT (secondary error)
+    │   └─ If seen solo (only XID 74 occurred and no other bits are set)?
+    |        recommendedAction = CONTACT_SUPPORT
+    |        message = ""
+    |        isFatal = true
+    │
+    └─ Bit 18 set?
+         These are sympathetic errors (or secondary errors) that occur as a consequence or side effect of other primary errors, rather than being the root cause themselves.
+If accompanied by other errors, follow their resolution first.
+         └─ If seen solo (only XID 74 occurred and no other bits are set)?
+              recommendedAction = CONTACT_SUPPORT
+              message = "request for reset of fabric"
+              isFatal = true
 ```

 #### **Register 4 (Fifth Register) Decision Tree:**